After you are connected to the profiled application, find the Memory tab on the session panel.

 Memory tab's section Memory & GC Telemetry shows the following graphs:

-A very useful and unique feature of this graph is that the telemetry information is remembered inside the profiler agent.
-This allows you to connect to the profiled application on demand and discover how the application behaved in the past.
+The telemetry information is remembered in a circular buffer in the profiler agent memory.
+This allows you to connect to a profiled application on demand and discover how the application behaved in the past.